vault27/Foundation/paloalto.md

 - App-ID - works partially
 - Decryption policies enable you to specify traffic for decryption according to destination, source, user/user group, or URL category

+## Tags

+- Tags can be attached to the following objects: address objects, address groups, user groups, zones, service groups, and policy rules
+- If we attach a Tag to a policy rule + specify fo rule which Tag to use to group it by + enable "View rulebase as Groups" the we can use it to see policy grouped by tag
+- Tags can be painted or not
+- In Panorama we can: Move rules in group to a different rulebase or device group
+- We also can:
+    - Change group of all rules
+    - Move all rules in group
+    - Delete all rules in group
+    - Clone all rules in group

+## IP Tags and Dynamic Address Group (DAG)

+Sberbank case: script sends via XML API Tag + IP, based on this Tag IP is added to DAG, DAG is used in a policy as destination, or source

+- IP-Tag can be assigned to IP address via:
+        - XML API
+        - Log Forwarding Profile - For example, whenever the firewall generates a threat log, you can configure the firewall to tag the source IP address in the threat log with a specific tag name
+        - Device > VM Information Sources - monitor VMware ESXi, vCenter Server, AWS-VPCs, and Google Compute Engines natively on the firewall
+        - User-ID agent for Windows - monitor up to 100 VMware ESXi servers, vCenter Servers, or a combination of the two
+        - Panorama Plugin - Azure or AWS public cloud
+        - VMware Service Manager - Integrated NSX solutions only
+- IP Tags can be seen via Monitor > IP tag
+- You can configure the firewall to dynamically unregister a tag after a configured amount of time using a timeout

+- Tags can be used in Dynamic Address Groups: Objects > Address Groups > Create Dynamic
+- Tags are used as match criteria for groups
+- Dynamic address groups are very useful if you have an extensive virtual infrastructure where changes in virtual machine location/IP address are frequent
+- Dynamic address groups can also include statically defined address objects, we configure tag for static object
+- PAN-OS only supports IPv4 IP subnets and ranges in dynamic address groups
+- We create dynamic group and what it matches - it matches a tag - then we use this dynamic group in policy
+- Dynamic tags are part of the runtime configuration
+- This implies that a commit is not required to update dynamic tags
+- Each registered IP address can have up to 32 tags
+- We can view a list of addresses in DAG by pointing on DAG in Security Policy > Pressing Inspect > Pressing more OR going to Address Groups in Objects and pressing More
+- If you want to delete all registered IP addresses, use the CLI command debug object registered-ip clear all and then reboot the firewall after clearing the tags

+## External Dynamic List

+- Text file that is hosted on an external web server so that the firewall can import objects—IP addresses, URLs, domains—included in the list and enforce policy
+- Objects > External Dynamic Lists
+- Used in Policy: Source/Destination Address, URL category
+- Configure DNS Sinkholing for a List of Custom Domains
+- Use an External Dynamic List in a URL Filtering Profile

 ## HA

 Types: